 How much notice needs to be given for BMD testing at the plant?

-The inspector can point out the truck that needs to be sampled or immediately sample the material with an approved sampling method. (
+(Reword for finishing contractor’s other testing being conducted)

 When is split sample testing utilized?

 Split samples are used to ensure that the proper sampling, handling, and testing procedures are being followed by both QC and QA so that accurate results are obtained, and favorable comparisons are achieved.